arangodb/arangojs/README.md

 If *collections* is an array or string, it will be used as *collections.write*.

 Please note that while *action* should be a string evaluating to a well-formed JavaScript function, it's not possible to pass in a JavaScript function directly because the function needs to be evaluated on the server and will be transmitted in plain text.

+For more information on transactions, see [the HTTP API documentation for transactions](https://docs.arangodb.com/HttpTransaction/README.html).

 ### Queries